-This driver package supports the Galileo/Marvell GT64260 Discovery system controller chip in PowerHawk 900 series systems.
-The GT6420 supports up to three independent 10/100Mb Fast Ethernet ports.
+Model 910/920.
+This driver package supports the Galileo/Marvell GT64260 Discovery system controller chip in PowerHawk 910/920 systems.
+The GT64260 supports up to three independent 10/100Mb Fast Ethernet ports.
 Each port is fully compliant with the IEEE 802.3 and 802.3u standards and integrates the MAC function and a dual speed RMII interface.